EdSaucis/COVID-SAFE-network-app/README.md

 - server_port: the port number of the server being connected to
 - client_udp_port: the port number of the UDP being set up

-3. Login the user.
+3. Login the user by entering username and password as prompted.
 A list of usernames and passwords are stored in credentials.txt.
 If a username and password are valid, the program will be entered.

 4. Run client commands
 - “Download_tempID”: generates and downloads a new tempID to the client,